Where did pockets come from?

 Women Need Better Pockets

-Every woman knows this, but for women in manual occupations, excellent pocketing contributes hugely to safety and performance.
-Your pants are a tool on the job, and if your tool is inadequate, you canât do your job well.
+For women with hard work to do, excellent pocketing contributes hugely to safety and performance.
+Your pants are a tool, and if your tool is inadequate, you canât do a good job.
 Tool belts can drag on the waist (especially if the pants are not well fitted), causing discomfort.
 In addition, an encumbered waist can drag the pant leg down, becoming a trip hazard.
 In our pants and overalls, our comprehensive pocketing system becomes the tool belt that you wearâsafely, and beautifully.
 Dovetail has put 1 million real pockets on working women across North America in just a few yearsâ and weâre just getting started.

 - Where hands land in each pocket â it must be natural, and work for any hand size.